Medically reviewed by Drugs.com. Last updated on Nov 16, 2018.

-To be diagnosed with sepsis, you must exhibit at least two of the following symptoms, plus a probable or confirmed infection and all of the following signs:
+To be diagnosed with sepsis, you must have a probable or confirmed infection and all of the following signs:

 When to see a doctor

 Most often, sepsis occurs in people who are hospitalized or who have recently been hospitalized.
 People in the intensive care unit are especially vulnerable to developing infections, which can then lead to sepsis.
 If you develop signs and symptoms of sepsis after surgery or after being hospitalized, seek medical care immediately.

 While any type of infection — bacterial, viral or fungal — can lead to sepsis, the most likely varieties include:

 - Infection of the digestive system (which includes organs such as the stomach and colon)